DataDog/integrations-core/zk/tests/README.md

         -keystore sample_keystore.jks
 ```

-This generates a `CER` file called `server.cer`, which will be the actual server certificate.
+This generates a `CER` file called `server.cer`, which is the actual server certificate.

 ## Import server cert to server `truststore`